-The PUADD maintains a contact list for those who have interest in the region.
-To obtain this listing please contact the PUADD transportation planner.
+The PADD maintains a contact list and email list-serve for those who have interest in the region.
+To obtain this listing please contact the PADD transportation planner.

 5.2 Map of Multimodal Facilities

 The following map illustrates facilities that have been identified within the region.